Ursula Klein: Career

 In 1995 Klein became a Research Scholar at the Max Planck Institute for the History of Science.
 In 2005, she became a Senior research scholar at the Max Planck Institute.
 She became an unscheduled professor at the University of Konstanz in 2007, teaching only occasionally.
-Klein is an associate editor of Studies in History and Philosophy of Science and Historical Studies in the Natural Sciences,.
+Klein is an associate editor of Studies in History and Philosophy of Science and Historical Studies in the Natural Sciences.
 She also serves on the editorial boards of Ambix, Annals of Science, and Hyle.
 In addition to being named a member of Deutsche Akademie der Naturforscher/Leopoldina as of 2008, Ursula Klein also serves on the Human Rights Committee (HRC) of the Leopoldina.

 Over her career Klein has mentored a number of historians whose work now engages with the broader historical ontology developed in her research on the experimental sciences.
-This group of scholars includes Carsten Reinhardt at Bielefeld University (former director of the Chemical Heritage Foundation in Philadelphia, USA), Emma Spary at Cambridge University, Maria Rentetzi at the National Technical University of Athens, José Ramón Bertomeu-Sánchez at the University of Valencia and Matthew Daniel Eddy at Durham University.
+This group of scholars includes Carsten Reinhardt at Bielefeld University (former director of the Chemical Heritage Foundation in Philadelphia, USA), Maria Rentetzi at the National Technical University of Athens, José Ramón Bertomeu-Sánchez at the University of Valencia and Matthew Daniel Eddy at Durham University.

 Research

 Paper tools

 Klein's interdisciplinary work draws upon history, philosophy of science, epistemology and semiotics.
 She is interested in the manipulation of sign systems on paper and their relationships with experimental and classificatory performance in the laboratory sciences.
 Klein introduced the concept of the paper tool through an examination of Berzelian formulas and their impact on inorganic and organic chemistry.
 Berzelian formulas were particularly important because they connected a world of signs with the world of laboratory experimentation.
 They enabled scientists to describe complex materials and reactions in organic chemistry in organized ways, similar to the ways in which chemists had identified and classified inorganic substances.

 Berzelian formulas offered a graphically suggestible representation of compositional structure that could be manipulated to investigate chemical reactions.
 In this way, formulas became a "material resource" for the creation and manipulation of chemical models.
 These interpretive models of organic reactions were not based on a particular theory but could be applied to a variety of theories.
 They gave scientists a new tool for the examination of their ideas.
 Theories could be supported by the manipulation of Berzelian formulas as well as by experiments.
 In this way, paper tools acted as causal mechanisms and became the precursors of new theories.
 The idea of paper tools has been adopted since by others and applied to constructs such as periodic tables, Feynman diagrams and the molecular architecture of Linus Pauling, among others.

 Klein examines paper tools, models and experiments in terms of their impact on scientific reasoning and practice in early-nineteenth-century organic chemistry in her book Experiments, models, paper tools (2003).
 She is credited with identifying the "invisible turning point" of a "quiet revolution" which shifted chemistry's foundation from natural history, medicine and pharmacy to carbon chemistry.